 The princess, the palace, and the shrinking royal line

 Naruhito leads Japan into a brand new generation

 New emperor, new generation: How an unmarried word defines Japan

 “It’s a very massive aspect taking place with the emperor,” he informed journalists on Thursday on the White House.
 “It’s something that hasn’t happened in over 200 years.
-I am the guest, that means the United States is the guest, but Prime Minister Abe stated to me very specifically, ‘You are the visitor of honor.
+I am the guest, which means the United States is the guest, but Prime Minister Abe stated to me very specifically, ‘You are the visitor of honor.
 There’s only one guest of honor.
 You are the visitor of honor.'”